kehessen/Icarus/README.md

 - craft turrets to defend against enemy bombers and other aerial attackers
 - the required ender pearl can be dropped by Endermen without using looting
 - right-click the turret to add ammo, activate / deactivate it or change the shot delay
-- crafting recipe: \
+- Crafting recipe: \
   ![img.png](Images/TurretRecipe.png)

 ### Flares

 - Can be used to distract turrets for 2.5 seconds
-- crafting recipe: \
+- Crafting recipe: \
   ![img.png](Images/FlareRecipe.png)

 ### Rocket Launchers